Fisch-MC/FischMC-Wiki/README.md

 # FischMC-Wiki

 ## Welcome to the Official FischMC Wiki
 This repository serves as the ultimate guide for players of FischMC.
-Below, you'll find important information about fish, locations, preferences, and their values.

 ---

-## Fish List (Rarity: TRASH)
+## Fish
-The following table provides information about fish with the rarity "TRASH."
+Listed below, you'll find important information about fish, locations, preferences, and their values.

+###`Rarity`
 <details>
-<summary>Click to Expand Full Fish Table</summary>
+<summary>TRASH</summary>
 <div style="overflow-x: auto;">

 | **Fish**          | Weather | Time | Season | **Bait**      | Location          |